sneakerhax/Arsenal/Cloud/Linode/stackscript_metasploit.md

 1. Navigate to StackScripts in the navigation panel on the left side
 2. From the list of StackScripts choose the one you want to deploy (In this case Metasploit)
 3. Click the 3 dots to the right side of the StackScript listing and choose **Deploy New Linode**
-4. Follow the instructions to deploy a virtual machine with Docker engine installed
+4. Follow the instructions to deploy a virtual machine with Metasploit installed

 ## References
 * https://www.linode.com/docs/guides/platform/stackscripts/